 Do women with endometriosis shed different endometrial cells to women without endometriosis?

 Team: Dr Jemma Evans

 Many women will undergo excision surgery to remove endometriosis lesions, only for lesions to re-establish months or years later.
-Dr Evans will examine cells from the endometrium to uncover important differences in the way these cells behave in women who have, and don’t have, endometriosis.
-This project will help to develop an understanding of why some endometrial cells attach to and invade the peritoneal wall or surface of the ovary to form endometriosis lesions.
-Dr Evans and her team will look at ways in which these cells replicate within lesions.
-They will assess how factors within these endometrial cells could be targeted to prevent endometriosis from developing or importantly, re-establishing following surgery.
+A major issue is that we don’t know how lesions are initiated or how they progress.
+Dr Evans will examine cells from the endometrium to uncover important differences in the way these cells behave between women who have, and don’t have, endometriosis.
+Dr Evans and her team will look at ways in which these cells replicate within lesions and also how the cells invade – critical cellular behaviours in the establishment of lesions.
+This project will help to develop an understanding of why some endometrial cells form endometriosis lesions.
+The cells which exhibit altered behaviour will be further examined by genomic and proteomic methods to uncover new molecular targets which may be modulated to prevent endometriosis from developing or importantly, re-establishing following surgery.